SummaryRead the full fact sheet

 An allergy is when the body’s immune system overreacts to a substance that is normally harmless to most people.
 These substances are also known as allergens.
 Being exposed to an allergen may cause irritation or swelling in areas of the body such as the nose, eyes, lungs, air passages and skin.
-A severe food allergy reaction is known as anaphylaxis and can be life-threatening.
+A severe food allergy reaction is known as and can be life-threatening.

 Symptoms of food allergies

 An allergic reaction to food may be mild, moderate or severe.
 Some of the symptoms may include:

 - itching, burning and swelling around the face and mouth.

 An anaphylactic reaction, or anaphylaxis, is an extreme allergic reaction that can be life threatening without prompt medical treatment.
 A life-saving injection of adrenaline, administered through an auto-injector (also known as an epi-pen), is required to treat anaphylaxis to prevent permanent injury or death.

 The onset of symptoms can occur immediately (within two minutes to two hours) or steadily get worse over time.

 - a strange taste in the mouth

 - dizziness or collapsing